pbkware/js-utils/etc/sysutils.api.md

 // @public (undocumented)
 export function isStringKeyValueObjectEqual(left: Record<string, string>, right: Record<string, string>): boolean;

-// Warning: (ae-missing-release-tag) "isStringNumberBooleanNestArrayElementEqual" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function isStringNumberBooleanNestArrayElementEqual(leftElement: unknown, rightElement: unknown): boolean;

-// Warning: (ae-missing-release-tag) "isStringNumberBooleanNestArrayEqual" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function isStringNumberBooleanNestArrayEqual(left: unknown[], right: unknown[]): boolean;